- Read More

 Exposure to damp, cold conditions can result in tissue damage of the foot.
 This condition is called trench foot, immersion foot, chillblains or pernio.
 The mechanism of soft tissue damage in these conditions is not fully understood.
 Cellular damage occurs to the skin, subcutaneous tissue, blood vessels and nerves.
 The longer the exposure to cold, the greater the chance of injury.
 Injury may be temporary or may result in permanent damage particularly to the nerves of the feet.
 Chillblains is used to describe permanent symptoms following one or more incidents of trench foot.
 The term immersion foot is used to describe both cold and warm weather injuries while the term trench foot is reserved for cold weather injuries.

 Quite often we'll see that a person's occupation contributes to warm water immersion foot.
 Workers who wear boots, particularly rubber boots and insulated boots, are most susceptible to trench foot and warm water immersion foot.
-The jungles of Vietnam and combat boots were a 'shoe in' for tropical immersion foot.

 Causes and contributing factors